 Founded in 1974, our center was the first of its kind in the United States.
 We deliver more than 13,000 outpatient ultraviolet radiation treatments each year for more than 30 skin disorders, including:

-Under the direction of Charles Taylor, MD, a board-certified dermatologist with over two decades of phototherapy experience, our center provides ultraviolet light therapies as well as counseling and education about our treatments.
+Our MGH dermatologists with over two decades of phototherapy experience provide ultraviolet light therapies as well as counseling and education about our treatments.